haskell-gi/haskell-gi/README.md

 https://gitorious.org/haskell-gi
 and some portions of [gtk2hs](http://projects.haskell.org/gtk2hs/).

-This version adds support for type conversions between different GObject derived instances and for connecting callbacks to signals.
+This version adds support for:
+* Type conversions.
+* Conecting callbacks to signals.
+* Reference counting for GObjects.

 See `test/testGtk.hs` for a working usage example.